 Perhaps it could be a combination of lack of continual publicity and awareness, especially when it is located on a hidden side at Level 4 of Orchard Central.

 [Original Entry] Shortly after the news of Hello Kitty Orchid Garden café opening at Changi Airport Terminal 3, this is another news that has delighted Sanrio character fans.

-Located at Orchard Central Level 4, the opening day queue was long, but not THAT long.
-We went down at opening hour of 11am, and waited for about 50 minutes before we got in. #faints
+Located at Orchard Central Level 4, the opening day queue for Pompompurin Café was long, but not THAT long.
+I went down at opening hour of 11am, and waited for about 50 minutes before I got in. #faints

 The restaurant was only half-full though, as staff allowed customers to enter by small batches because “the kitchen is not that ready.”
 Noted.

 To be really honest, I am not really familiar with Pompompurin.
 LOL.
 Okay okay, it is a good-natured golden retriever dog with a trademark brown beret on top of his head.

 Purin’s interest is in collecting shoes, and hiding them.
 He was twice voted as Most Popular Sanrio Character in the Strawberry News, a magazine published by Sanrio.

 The Pompompurin Café in Singapore has a “Garden City” theme (same same as the Hello Kitty Café Singapore), with a signature Pompompurin Gate at the entrance, and Pompompurin and Friends Tree. #OOTD and #Selfie alert.

 More cuteness at this 78-seater café.
 You can request to sit at one of the four 4-seater booth “Tomodachi House” (translated as Friends House), each featuring one of Purin’s friends – Bagel the Squirrel, Coconut the Monkey, Mint the Frog and Macaroon the Golden Retriever.
 If nobody is already there.

 Here are some of the food items you can expect: